Comparison·Jun 15, 2026·7 min read

 Pick Zest AI if you are a US bank, credit union, or auto lender that wants a custom ML underwriting model trained on FCRA-compliant bureau data, with the regulatory documentation US examiners expect.
 The named customers (Citibank, Discover, Truist, Freddie Mac, dozens of credit unions) are all in that bracket and Zest is built for them.

-Pick Floowed if you are a lender outside the US, or if you operate in the US but want a decisioning layer that orchestrates any score rather than locking you into one model vendor.
-Floowed is global, HQ Singapore, score-agnostic by design, with native document intelligence on whatever applicants actually send and a credit officer as the operator.
-For the underlying category split, see the deeper write-up on credit decisioning vs credit scoring.
+Pick Floowed if you want a decisioning layer that orchestrates any score rather than locking you into one model vendor.
+Floowed is global, HQ Singapore, score-agnostic by design, with native document intelligence on whatever applicants actually send and credit and risk teams as the operators.
+For the underlying category split, see the deeper write-up on credit decisioning vs credit scoring, and what loan decisioning is for the category primer.

 Quick comparison